tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 3.0.6 =
 * **New feature:** Add "Network wide settings" in "Plugin settings" section.
+* **New feature:** Add "Find blocked requests in Logs" button at "Exceptions".
+This helps to find a solution related to the incompatibility with unwanted blocking.
 * **Improvement:** Support nginx for "Force to load WP core" at "Plugins area" / "Themes area".
 * **Improvement:** Add a new result "UAlist" that indicate a request is blocked by "UA string and qualification" in "Front-end target settings" section.
 * **Improvement:** Improve responsiveness of live update control button on windows system.